AutoSponge/utils/README.md

 utils
 =====

-utility functions, may based on _part_
+utility functions, many based on _part_

 Build a file with specific utilities: